EmielH/hallo-hugo/README.md

 >
 > `error: failed to transform resource: TOCSS: failed to transform "style.hallo.scss" (text/x-scss): this feature is not available in your current Hugo version`
 >
-> The SCSS needs to be transpiled for your custom colours, which is something Hugo Basic cannot do.
-For the standard colours, the transpiled SCSS comes with the theme.
+> The SCSS needs to be transpiled for your custom colors, which is something Hugo Basic cannot do.
+For the standard colors, the transpiled SCSS comes with the theme.
 >
-> If you're stuck with Hugo Basic, e.g. because your Hugo site is generated on a server that only has Hugo Basic installed, you can get custom colours to work by performing the following steps.
+> If you're stuck with Hugo Basic, e.g. because your Hugo site is generated on a server that only has Hugo Basic installed, you can get custom colors to work by performing the following steps.
 >
 > 1. Install Hugo Extended on your local machine.
 > 2. Generate your site locally by running `hugo` on your local machine.